smithWEBtek/archived--music-studio1/notes.md

     [3] App has a Visual mode, where notation responds to player, reinforcing notation note/rhythm recognition [3] Teacher can quantize record notated and audible playing samples for student during lesson [3] App has Sketchup 3D hands, demonstrating instrument technique from player's view perspective

+    [] As the teacher adds resources to the student during a lesson, the app tallies the resoures along various measures, such as: technique
+      harmony
+      rhythm
+      licks
+      all keys
+      notation skills
+      melodic memory
+      ear training
+      genres
+      play alongs
+      time required

+    the time required tallies according to calculation of the resource assigned and the students age, current ability and current practice agreement

     Difference between a Resource and a Research:
       Resource is in the Libary, approved/categorized by Admin